Research Visa Sponsorship Jobs in Vermont

 Which visa types are most common for research roles in Vermont?

-H-1B is the most common visa for research scientists, analysts, and lab directors in Vermont, particularly for roles requiring a relevant master's or doctoral degree.
-J-1 is widely used for postdoctoral researchers through university exchange programs.
+H-1B visa is the most common visa for research scientists, analysts, and lab directors in Vermont, particularly for roles requiring a relevant master's or doctoral degree.
+J-1 visa is widely used for postdoctoral researchers through university exchange programs.
 O-1A is an option for researchers with demonstrated exceptional contributions, such as published work, grants, or academic awards.
 Cap-exempt employer status at universities and nonprofits bypasses the H-1B lottery.

 Which cities in Vermont have the most research visa sponsorship jobs?